 - 9.1.
 Prior to provision of the service, the pharmacy contractor must ensure that both their premises and all pharmacists providing the service meet the requirements outlined in this service specification.
-They must also notify NHS England that they intend to provide the service by completion of an electronic form on the NHS BSA website.
-If this notification to NHS England, via the NHS BSA, is not received prior to payment claims being submitted they will not be processed or paid. - 9.2.
+They must also notify NHS England that they intend to provide the service by completion of an electronic form on the NHS BSA website20.
+If this notification to NHS England, via the NHS BSA, is not received prior to commencing service provision and submitting claims for payment, fee claims for those consultations will not be processed or paid. - 9.2.
 To claim payment for this service, the pharmacy contractor must complete the NHS Urgent Medicines Supply Advanced Service Pilot claim form, and submit it to the NHS BSA, along with the completed FP10DT EPS dispensing tokens, not later than the 5th day of the month following that in which the urgent supply was made.
-As part of the registration process the NHS BSA will contact the pharmacy and advise them of the submission process, including the address that the claim form and tokens should be sent to.
-This process will be separate to the submission of other FP10 forms. - 9.3.
-The following fees will be paid for provision of the service: - a.
-For ANY referral received from NHS 111 for a request for an urgent medicine or appliance supply, whether or not a supply is made and irrespective of the reason for any non-supply: - I. A Consultation fee of £10, AND - II.
-An Administration fee of £2.50 per consultation to reflect the additional work/documentation required to support evaluation of the service. - b.
-Where a medicine or appliance has been supplied, a supply fee of £1.50 will be made for the first item and an additional £0.50 will be paid for each additional item supplied. - c.
-Where a pharmacy (Pharmacy 1) is out of stock of an item and is able to refer a patient to another pharmacy (Pharmacy 2) providing the service, which has the item(s) in stock and is able to accept the onward referral (as in 3.2.7), both pharmacies will be eligible to claim the Consultation fee and the Administration fee set out in 9.3 (a).
-In addition Pharmacy 2 will also be eligible to claim the Supply fee set out in 9.3 (b).
+As part of the registration process the NHS BSA will contact the pharmacy and advise them of the submission process, and the process will be set out in the NUMSAS toolkit.
+As of January 2018, submission of these forms and tokens has been amended to allow pharmacy contractors to include them in a clearly marked envelope along with their normal monthly submission to the NHSBSA.
+Contractors should refer to the toolkit for specific information on how to submit claims. - 9.3.
+Subject to the contractor having submitted FP10DT dispensing tokens containing all of the required information and a completed claim form, the following fees will be paid for provision of the service: - a.
+For ANY referral received from NHS 111 or IUC CAS for a request for an urgent medicine or appliance supply, whether or not a supply is made and irrespective of the reason for any non-supply: - I. A Consultation fee of £10, AND

-&lt;sup>21 www.nhsbsa.nhs.uk/UMS
+20 www.nhsbsa.nhs.uk/UMS